Trackunit/developer-hub/api-docs/pagination.md

 title: Pagination
 category: 6295ae369ba4b1001464c9e5
 ---
 All endpoints that return lists of objects use pagination.
-Pagination allows consumers to request a part of the list using an offset-based pagination mechanism.
+Pagination allows consumers to request a part of the list using a page or cursor-based pagination mechanism.

+# Page-based pagination
+Page-based pagination also known ass offset-pagination, divides the result into smaller pages of elements.
+Using page-size and page-number to control the size of each page and which page to be returned.

-## Pagination Response Objects
+## Page-based Pagination Response Object

-Please find a sample paginated JSON response below.
+Please find a sample of a page-based paginated JSON response below.
 Each paginated response contains the following attributes.

 ```json
 {